Knee Pain treatment

 Knee pain treatments vary according to cause.
 Here are the possible causes of knee pain and how they may be treated:

 - Arthritis (Osteoarthritis, Rheumatoid Arthritis, and Crystalline Arthritis) is generally treated with pain and anti-inflammatory medications.
-Osteoarthritis in particular may also be treated with Knee Replacement or a series of injections with Hyaluronic Acid, Corticosteroids or Platelet-Rich Plasma.There are also prescription medications for Rheumatoid Arthritis to help slow its progression.
+Osteoarthritis in particular may also be treated with Knee Replacement or a series of injections with Hyaluronic Acid or Corticosteroids.There are also prescription medications for Rheumatoid Arthritis to help slow its progression.

 - Bursitis is when the bursae or sacs of fluid near the knee joint become inflamed, and may be treated with anti-inflammatory medications or steroid injections.
 Protecting, Resting, Icing, Compressing and Elevating the knee, also known as PRICE therapy, is also used as a home care treatment.